 John then founded Monkeystone Games with Tom Hall.
 They developed and published about fifteen games for mobile phones.
 John joined Midway Games as project lead for Gauntlet: Seven Sorrows, and the Monkeystone team moved to Austin, Texas to work on Midway's Area 51.

 He's said his favourite video game is Chrono Trigger and he likes heavy metal music.
+He is also a very well-known MacHeadnote and only got his first Windows computer late in the New Tens.
 For more information about Romero's history and influence on video game culture, read the whole story in David Kushner's Masters Of Doom.

 - Acquired Situational Narcissism: After the runaway success of Doom, Romero became one of the biggest names in the gaming industry virtually overnight, in addition to becoming the "face" of id Software.
 He took to his newfound fame very quickly, and his coworkers at id became annoyed that he seemed more interested in "being a rock star" and playing deathmatch than working on Quake.
 After his departure from id Software, Romero would often speak as though he was the man completely responsible for Wolfenstein 3D, Doom, and Quake.
 He seems to have become more humble since then and acknowledges that the games were team efforts.